Meniere disease is a disorder of the inner ear. It results in repeat attacks of vertigo and problems hearing.

 People who are not helped by these methods may need surgery, such as:

 There are no known guidelines to prevent this health problem.

 The College of Family Physicians of Canada

 Meniere disease.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T113932/Meniere-disease.
-Updated December 5, 2016.
-Accessed August 22, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/meniere-disease.
+Accessed March 24, 2021.

 Meniere's disease.
 National Institute of Deafness and Other Communication Disorders (NIDCD) website.
 Available at: https://www.nidcd.nih.gov/health/menieres-disease.
-Updated February 13, 2017.
-Accessed August 22, 2017.
+Accessed March 24, 2021.